jordansissel/ruby-flores/README.md

 We can go further and run a given spec example many times and group the failures by similarity and include context (what the inputs were, etc)

-This library provides an `analyze_it` helper which behaves similarly to rspec's `it` except that it runs the block a random number of times and clears the `let` cache each time.
-This lets you run  a given test many times with many random inputs!
+This library provides an `stress_it` helper which behaves similarly to rspec's `it` except that the spec is copied (and run) many times.

-The result is grouped by failure and includes context.
+The result is grouped by failure and includes context (`let` and `subject`).
 Let's see how it works:

 We'll change `it` to use `stress_it` instead, and also add `analyze_results`: